 Can Couples Really Recover from Infidelity?

 While it leaves a mark, requires hard work, and unwavering commitment to face challenges head-on, fortunately, you can recover from infidelity.
-In fact, surveys show that roughly 15% of wives have been engaged in extramarital affairs to some degree, and 57% of those earned forgiveness from their spouse.
+In fact, surveys show that roughly 15% of wives have been engaged in extramarital affairs to some degree, and 57% of those earned forgiveness from their spouses.
 On average it takes 18 months to 2 years to recover from an infidelity.

 To start the journey to recovery, both partners need to accept that the affair has put an end to the relationship they had before.
 Did I give you a heart attack?
 What I mean is, you’ll have to rebuild everything from scratch.
 Affairs tend to redefine the relationship and make you ask the questions you needed to address.